mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

     class WorldGenerationTaskHandlerReference extends IWorldGenerationTaskHandlerReference

-        reference class to an WorldGenerationTaskHandler for setting the chunk globally all scheduling functions are the same of WorldGenerationTaskHandler exept the chunk-parameter is missing.
+        reference class to an WorldGenerationTaskHandler for setting the chunk globally all scheduling functions are the same of WorldGenerationTaskHandler except the chunk-parameter is missing.
         It is set on construction